AnmolMehra435/JSCalculator/README.md

 pspsps: added a del button that removes only one digit so that it is easier to calculate also removed the modulus button and added del onto that so that I don't have to redesign tha calculator.

+pspspsps: fixed a error with del button that ocurred after we have done our first calculation fixed it.